boscacci/robertboscacci.com/content/about/index.md

 ## Cinema Career

-I [am credited](https://www.imdb.com/name/nm4574526/) as a colorist and dailies technician on major motion pictures and episodics featuring Pedro Pascal, Spike Lee, Paul Giamatti, Errol Morris, and more.

-My 10+ year career in film and TV production brought me to:
+I [am credited](https://www.imdb.com/name/nm4574526/) as a colorist or dailies technician on major movies and TV shows featuring Pedro Pascal, Spike Lee, Paul Giamatti, Errol Morris, and more.
+My 10+ year career in film brought me to Bogotá, Myanmar, Alaska, Alcatraz, Hawaii, the U.S.-Mexico border, and beyond.
+Someday I'd love to bring my new skill-set back to the industry that taught me what it means to be a professional.

-* Bogotá
-* Myanmar
-* Alaska
-* Alcatraz
-* Hawaii
-* The U.S.-Mexico border

 ## About This Site